securityguy/DMRcmd/README.md

 configure OpenSPOT with the DMR ID and password that the DMR network (such as BrandMeister) expects.
 In proxy mode, DMRcmd will *not* authenticate the hotspot or verify the credentials.

+**In proxy mode, all DMR traffic, including to destinations intended to trigger events, will be forwarded to the destination DMR server unless the destination DMR ID is listed in the "drop" section of the hotspot configuration.
+DMR IDs listed in the "drop" section will be dropped by the proxy in both directions, source and destination, group and private calls.**

 ### Home Assistant Integration

 Actions can trigger Home Assistant scenes and scripts.
 The HA section in the configuration file must be enabled